LirookIAC/terraform-azure-cost-management/README.md

   - **Validation**:
     - **Values**: Each tag filter must specify at least one value in the `values` list.

+## Considerations

+1. **Role Requirements:**
+   - To deploy a budget in a resource group, you must have the **Cost Management Contributor** role or a higher role, such as **Contributor**.
+This role is necessary to create and manage budgets within the resource group.

+2. **Dimension and Filter Logic:**
+   - The dimensions and filters specified in the budget are applied using an "AND" operation.
+This means that a resource must satisfy all specified dimension and tag criteria to be included in the budget scope.

+3. **Time Period Constraints:**
+   - The `start_date` for the budget must be the first of the month and within a range from June 1, 2017, to no more than 12 months in the future.
+If an `end_date` is provided, it must be later than the `start_date`.

+4. **Notification Settings:**
+   - Ensure that notification settings are properly configured with valid email addresses , roles and/or action groups.
+Notifications are only sent when the specified budget threshold is crossed, based on the defined operator (e.g., `GreaterThan`).

+5. **Resource Scope:**
+   - The `dimensions` and `tags` parameters can significantly impact the budget scope.
+Be mindful of the filters applied to ensure they accurately reflect the intended scope of your budget.

+6. **Default Values:**
+   - Default values for dimensions and tags are just placeholders to pass validations.
+If no dimensions and tag bloks ae declared, no filters are applied.

 ## Example Usage

 Below is an example of how to use the `azure-cost-management` module: